 I am old fashioned and, despite the vast numbers of blogs and websites in existence now giving you advice on how to save money, I enjoy a book, preferably made of paper!
 For my Frugal Bookshelf I will add books I come across that typify the essence of frugality.
 Hopefully, they will inspire you and ignite your determination to save your pennies, to get out of debt and to live the best life that you can whilst you do so.
 I will update this page from time to time so keep an eye for the best frugal books.

 Many of these books can be obtained cheaply second-hand, some you will find new and others are only to be had as e-books.
 Whichever format you prefer, I have included a link to Amazon with each review.
-If you click through and purchase something, I will receive a very small commission.

 My Frugal Bookshelf – frugal books that are worth the investment